 Customer IP got blocked when he/she was editing his/her site.

-Whitelisting an IP address is a security risk because BitNinja won’t block any request from the IP address.
-So we recommend whitelisting an IP address only if the IP address is static and you trust the IP address.
+Allow listing an IP address is a security risk because BitNinja won’t block any request from the IP address.
+So we recommend allow listing an IP address only if the IP address is static and you trust the IP address.

 Find which rule was triggered false positively.

-- Enter the IP address into your search field at the top of the Dashboard screen
+- Enter the IP address into your search field at the top of the Dashboard.

 - Scroll down and find the first incident or the incident right after the IP was delisted.

 - The ID of the WAF rule that was triggered can be found in the “Type” column.